DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/debug.md

 ---
 # t.debug Method

 Pauses the test and allows you to use the browser's developer tools.
+Can be chained with other `TestController` methods.

 ```text
 t.debug() → this